aratrika02/lstm-from-scratch/README.md

 # lstm-from-scratch
-This project delves into understanding the Long Short-Term Memory Network in depth and focuses on its manual implementation without using any deep learning library or pre-built LSTM modules.
-Only basic matrix operations and activation functions have been used in the manual implementation of first, a single LSTM cell  to process each time step individually, which then has been extended to process a full sequence.
-The model built has been trained on a time-series data to predict vehicle coordinates over future timesteps and root mean square error (RMSE) has been used as the primary evaluation metric in this exercise.
+This project has been developed with the goal of achieving an in-depth understanding of how Long Short-Term Memory (LSTM) networks work and to that end, implements it entirely from scratch without using any built-in LSTM libraries.
+Only basic matrix operations and activation functions have been used in constructing each component of an LSTM network, from gating mechanisms, cell state updates to backpropagation through time (BPTT).

+The performance of the model thus built is comprehensively evaluated over a vehicle trajectory prediction task over a time-series dataset consisting of 9400 .csv files, each comprising 12 vehicular features over 67 timesteps.
+The task is to predict the vehicle coordinates for the next 5 timesteps by training the model over the first 62 timesteps.
+The model performance has been assessed over a series of
+experimentations: first using regular stochastic gradient descent (SGD) and then using SGD with momentum.
+The model parameters (number of LSTM units=32,64,128, learning rate, step decay of learning rate) has been varied to obtain the optimal hyperparameters for the best model performance.
+Root Mean Square Error (RMSE) has been used as the primary evaluation metric.

+Finally, an LSTM model with 32 units, leveraging SGD with momentum emerges as the model with the best performance, achieving a denormalized test RMSE of 1.5384.